oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 justified by application requirements.
 QoS 0 is not recommended for use in OpenC2 messaging.

+In accordance with the above, the requirements of [mqtt-v3.1.1](#mqtt-v311) Section 4.3.2, _QoS1: At least once delivery_ apply to OpenC2 Producers and Consumers when publishing messages to the MQTT broker.

 ## 2.5 MQTT Client Identifier

 As described in [mqtt-v3.1.1](#mqtt-v311) Section